dotnet/docs-maui/docs/user-interface/controls/graphicsview.md

 The `RectF` struct defines the following properties:

 - `Bottom`, of type `float`, which represents the y-coordinate of the bottom edge of the canvas.
-- `Center`, of type `PointF`. which specifies the coordinates of the center of the canvas.
+- `Center`, of type `PointF`, which specifies the coordinates of the center of the canvas.
 - `Height`, of type `float`, which defines the height of the canvas.
 - `IsEmpty`, of type `bool`, which indicates whether the canvas has a zero size and location.
 - `Left`, of type `float`, which represents the x-coordinate of the left edge of the canvas.